AnonymousDucksv/JUstified-Counterfactual-Explanations/README.md

 # JUstified-Counterfactual-Explanations
-This is the repository for the ongoing work in the JUstified Counterfactual Explanations (JUCE) Algorithm
+This is the repository for the ongoing work in the JUstIfied Counterfactual Explanations (JUICE) Algorithm